common-workflow-language/common-workflow-language/doc/add-new-draft.md

 1. Duplicate prior draft-n directory to draft-n+1 in a branch
 2. Update references to the new draft name.
-3. Pull in the latest metaschema
+3. Pull in the latest metaschema, where `schema_salad_repo` is the remote repository for the schema salad tool.

+     git fetch --all
      git subtree add -P draft-4/salad schema_salad_repo/master

 4. In the reference implementation (cwltool): make a new branch, and update the